How diet, nutrition and physical activity affect pancreatic cancer risk.

 In addition to the findings on diet, nutrition and physical activity outlined above, other established causes of pancreatic cancer include:

-Tobacco use is an established cause of pancreatic cancer and approximately 25 per cent of cases of pancreatic cancer are attributable to tobacco smoking.
+Tobacco use is an established cause of pancreatic cancer and approximately 25% of cases of pancreatic cancer are attributable to tobacco smoking.

-More than 90 per cent of pancreatic cancer cases are sporadic (due to spontaneous rather than inherited mutations), although a family history increases risk, particularly where more than one family member is involved.
+More than 90% of pancreatic cancer cases are sporadic (due to spontaneous rather than inherited mutations), although a family history increases risk, particularly where more than one family member is involved.